Load balancing is a method used to distribute incoming connections across a group of servers or services.

 - TargetResponseTime

-- Each log contains information such as the time the request was received, the client’s IP address, latencies, request paths, and server responses.
+- Each log contains information such as the time the request was received, the client’s IP address, latency, request paths, and server responses.

 - Captures the logs are stored in the Amazon S3 bucket.